 The profile picture size should be 800px x 800px.
 If you don’t have a logo, then you can get one quickly by using a tool like GoDaddy Studio.

 Once you’ve got a logo (or headshot) you like, hit the “customize channel” button on your channel’s homepage, then move your cursor over the square area (which will either have your/your business’s first initial in it, or your existing profile picture) and click the pencil icon in its top right corner.
 You can then upload your new logo/headshot.

 You should also add “channel art”.
 This is essentially a banner and it’s a great place to tell visitors to your channel more about what you do.
 You can also link to your social media profiles here.

-The recommended size for channel art is 2560px x 1440, and again you can create this using a tool like Canva.
+The recommended size for channel art is 2560px x 1440, and again you can create this using a tool like GoDaddy Studio.
 You can also use a photo you’ve taken, or any image you have the rights to use (such as a stock photo you’ve paid for).

 Here’s the GoDaddy UK channel art – it ties in with our Harry’s Roly Poly’s campaign, and features social media and website links in the bottom right.

 It’s also important to add a channel description at this stage.
 This should tell people what your channel is about.
 So if you’re running a brand channel, you’ll likely explain what your business does and the products/services you offer.
 If you’re running a personal channel, then you’ll probably want to use this space to tell people about yourself, what topics you blog on and what to expect from your videos.

 You can find the “add channel description” button by clicking on the “about” tab in on the customize channel page.
 You can also add an email address for business queries, your location and links.